Chudarsan/python/python_assignment1.md

 		SyntaxError: invalid syntax

 Q12.
 What is indentation?
 What's the use of indentaion in Python?

-	Indentation refers to the spaces at the beginning of a code line Python indentation is a way of telling a Python interpreter that the group of statements belongs to a particular block of code.
+	Indentation refers to the spaces at the beginning of a code line.
+	Python indentation is a way of telling a Python interpreter that the group of statements belongs to a particular block of code.
 	ex:
 		if true:
 			//statemet1 belongs to if block